 What is Endosonography?

 An ultrasound examination is common in medical practice.
 In this procedure, a device that generates sound waves is placed on the skin after a gel is applied to conduct the sound waves.
-The sound waves are harmless to human tissue, and allow examination of many organs of the body, including liver, kidneys, gallbladder, and ovaries.
-Sound waves are so safe they are often employed to assess babies as they develop in their mother’s wombs.
+The sound waves are harmless to human tissue, and permit examination of the many organs of the body, including liver, kidneys, gallbladder, and ovaries.
+Sound waves are so safe they're often employed to assess babies as they develop in their mother’s wombs.

 Most Common Diseases

 - EGD (Esophagogastroduodenoscopy)